 How to spatchcock a chicken ~

 - A good pair of kitchen shears is the best tool for spatchcocking a chicken.
-You want to place your chicken with the legs facing you, breast-side down.
+Place your chicken with the legs facing you, breast-side down.
 The backbone will be facing up.
-With your kitchen shears, you want to cut along the backbone, about an inch or so away from the center.
+With your kitchen shears, cut along the backbone, about an inch or so away from the center.
 Then, make the same cut on the other side of the backbone.
 Remove the whole backbone and discard (or save for making chicken stock!)

 - Turn the chicken over, open it up, and flatten the breast out firmly with the palm of your hand so it lays relatively flat.